OpenAEV installation demystified: your ultimate guide

 Login using the admin credentials defined in your .env file.

-Deploying OpenBAS manually
+Deploying OpenAEV manually

 Dependencies